Skip to main content

 Ways to tell if your mattress is too firm

-Here are some telltale signs of a mattress that is way too firm:
+Here are some signs that your mattress may be too firm:

-If you feel pain or discomfort at these pressure points, your mattress is likely too firm.
-Stiffness in your joints — especially your knees and shoulders — is a sign you need a softer bed.
+• You wake up with back, hip, shoulder, or neck pain: If you feel pain or discomfort at these pressure points, your mattress may be too firm.
+Stiffness in your knees, hips, and shoulders could suggest you need a different mattress.

-If you wake up to find your arm dead or tingling, it’s probably time to get a softer bed.
-Numbness and tingling could be a sign that your mattress doesn’t contour enough to alleviate pressure from the parts of your body (like your arms and shoulders) that come into context with the mattress the most.
+• You experience numbness and tingling in your arms: Numbness and tingling could be a sign that your mattress doesn’t contour enough to alleviate pressure from the parts of your body that come into contact with the mattress the most.

 Ways to tell if your mattress is too soft